TedHusted/awake/awake.md/awake.md

 Idisi: Esperato loquor, et linguae mortuae.

-Ally: I’m convinced.
+Ally: I’m convinced by your test.
 The member who asked similar questions is Nelson Behr, SI Researcher.
 I’ll replay the chat for you.

-###
+***

 The towering glass façade of the Pulse building reflects the bright blue sky of the city.
 The building’s sleek, modern design looms above the bustling street.